 To work in a typical Japanese host or hostess club, a certain level of Japanese is required - most of the time, conversational fluency at the minimum.
 One needs to be able to carry a conversation and entertain at the same time.
 However, depending on the club, this may not be as strict a requirement, but such clubs are rare and probably only found in bigger cities.

-One possible advantage is to be multilingual in addition to knowing Japanese as there are sometimes foreigners who might visit these clubs.
-Languages besides English that may come in handy are Chinese, Vietnamese, Korean, and other Asian languages as there are many tourists from these regions as well as residents who speak these languages especially in major cities.
+One possible advantage of being multilingual in addition to knowing Japanese is that there are sometimes foreigners who visit these clubs.
+Languages besides English that may come in handy are Chinese, Vietnamese, Korean, and other Asian languages as there are many tourists from these regions as well as residents who speak these languages, especially in major cities.